ngshaohui/webdev/html.md

 ## Rendering elements

 When the browser encounters an element, it will render the element according to its HTML specification.

+(do note that the rest of the HTML elements have been omitted for brevity)

 ```html
 <article>